 Funding for Partners

 Great Michigan Read Action Grants of up to $750 are available to support Great Michigan Read programming and are awarded to registered Great Michigan Read partners.
-To be eligible, projects must occur in the following timeframe: October 1, 2023 to September 30, 2024.
+Details about grant availability will be updated as soon as program plans are confirmed.

 These grants are non-matching and can be used for the following purposes: